Article at a Glance:

 - Proposed Regs Clarify Treatment of “Excess Deductions” at the Termination of an Estate or Non-Grantor Trust

-- Conflicting instructions abound for 2018 Forms 1041 K1 and 1040 Schedule A. Practitioners report even software vendors are muddying the waters
+- Conflicting instructions abounded for 2018 Forms 1041 K1 and 1040 Schedule A. Practitioners report even software vendors were muddying the waters

-- IRS response to conflict between instructions, “Were working on it”
+- IRS response to the conflict between instructions, “We’re working on it”

 - Proposed Regulations Clarify Two Items: Administration expenses and Excess deductions

 - The proposed regulations are very favorable, so some of your client’s returns can and should be amended

 Section 642(h) allows beneficiaries succeeding to an estate or trust property to deduct the carryover or excess if, upon termination, the estate or trust has: (1) a net operating loss carryover or a capital loss carryover; or (2) deductions for its last tax year that exceed gross income for the year —otherwise known as “excess deductions.”

 Before the Tax Cuts and Jobs Act (TCJA), excess deductions on termination were passed out to residuary beneficiaries on a Schedule K-1, and then deducted by the beneficiary on Schedule A as a miscellaneous itemized deduction subject to the 2% of AGI limitation.
 In 2018, TCJA provided that miscellaneous itemized deductions subject to the 2% limitation were not deductible.
 If excess deductions are miscellaneous deductions subject to the 2% limit, then excess deductions are lost to our beneficiary.
 Can that be right?
 Or was it an unintended consequence of TCJA changes?